Rent-Stabilized ApartmentsDUMBO, Brooklyn

 You'll find yourself in a neighborhood that trades density for isolation.
 DUMBO's converted warehouses and cobblestone streets feel deliberately separated from Brooklyn—ringed by water on two sides, anchored by the A/C and F trains, with 95 trees per 200 meters creating pockets of greenery that feel curated rather than abundant.
 The nearest major park, Fort Greene, sits 1.7 kilometers away, which means you're relying on Brooklyn Bridge Park for outdoor access.
 Walking here, you move between industrial loft conversions and new development, with the Manhattan skyline as a constant visual reference.
 It's a neighborhood that prioritizes views and architecture over street-level amenities.

-DUMBO scores 4.9/10 overall on DwellCheck's livability index, ranking #10 of 11 in Brooklyn.
+DUMBO scores 4.9/10 overall on DwellCheck's livability index, ranking #30 of 32 in Brooklyn.
 The median listing price in DUMBO is $1.4M at $1503/sqft.
 DUMBO has 2 subway stations within walking distance: High St, York St.

 Frequently Asked Questions

-How is transit from DUMBO?
+How do I get around from DUMBO?

 Check a specific DUMBO address